 Men are not simply “male.”
 Their maleness is only one aspect of their being.
 They are also human: fathers, sons, brothers, children, adults, and former infants.
 It is unclear why this one aspect of maleness should trump other aspects, which may be relevant.
 For example, all males were once infants in utero.
 All males were once potential victims of abortion, and many abortion victims are, in fact, male.
 Why should these realities not impart to men a right to speak on the matter?
 Why should it only be that their maleness precludes them?

 10. Finally, because in a free and open democratic society, everyone should be able to voice their opinion.
 The problem with the argument that men should not be allowed to have an opinion on a subject such as abortion is that it is fundamentally sexist.
 What’s more, it also doesn’t account for the fact that the views regarding abortion between men and women are strikingly similar.
 As Dr. Jesse Marczyk writes in Psychology Today:

 …men and women do not appear to differ appreciably in their views regarding abortion.
 According to some Gallup data from 1975-2009 concerning the matter, between 22-35% of women believed abortion should be legal in all circumstance, 15-21% believed it should be illegal in all, and 48-55% of women believed it should be legal in some circumstances; the corresponding ranges for men were 21-29%, 13-19%, and 54-59%, respectively.

 Clearly, there are many reasons why the opinions of men are just as valid as those of women, especially regarding the decision as to whether or not their baby ultimately lives or dies.
-The hashtag #NoUterusNoOpinion might make for a catchy slogan but it fails miserable as an argument.
-And as a society we should demand more in our public debates.
+The hashtag #NoUterusNoOpinion might make for a catchy slogan but it fails miserably as an argument.
+And as a society, we should demand more in our public debates.
 Not only that, but I think that Jesus Himself would especially agree.